hucker/ten8t/docs/README.md

         Ten8tModule` (one or more Ten8tFunctions in a Python file (function starting with the text "check_")) Ten8tFunction` (when called will return 0 or more `Ten8tResults`)

-Typically one works at the module or package level where you have python files that have 1 or more functions in them and you have collections of files to make packages.
-Note that `ten8t` a module is 1 file and a package is a folder with atleast one file that has a check function.
-Similare to python but not exact.
+Typically one works at the module or package level where you have python files that have 1 or more functions in them, and you have collections of files to make packages.
+Note that `ten8t` a module is 1 file and a package is a folder with at least one file that has a check function.
+Similar to python but not exact.

 Each `Ten8tFunction` returns/yields 0-to-N results from its generator function.
 By convention, if None is returned, the rule was skipped.